zarf-dev/proposals/0048-schema-update-process/README.md

 ### Conversions

 Zarf will need to handle two use cases for conversions.
 The first is library convert functions.
-These functions will move a specific version to the internal, superset type.
-This is always lossless.
+These functions will move a specific version to the internal, superset type; this is always lossless.
 The second is `zarf dev upgrade-schema`, which will provide a simple way for users to convert their zarf.yaml files from one schema version to the next.

 #### Type API changes